WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 I know that’s a lot of platforms to keep track of!
 I set my Hulu Live account (since I don’t have cable) to record all the games available for my favorite teams, and work backwards from there.
 You can do the same thing using your DVR if you still have a cable box.

-If you’d like a broadcast schedule for the WNBA games on ESPN and ABC, I have that for you here.
+If you’d also like a broadcast schedule for the WNBA games on ESPN and ABC, I have that for you here.

 Who Should I Follow for More WNBA Content Online?

-Slowly falling into women’s sports fandom online has been one of my greatest gifts of the last two years.
+Slowly falling into women’s sports fandom online has been one of my greatest gifts of the last three years.
 Things that I love: women kicking ass, smart and funny people talking about women kicking ass.

 With that in mind, may I recommend: